Increasing the Resilience of Social Sector Organisations in the Face of COVID-19 - COVID-19 | Deloitte Australia has been saved

 Tharani leads Deloitte Australia’s Social Impact Consulting Practice, a dedicated practice supporting social sector organisations, government agencies and businesses to deliver greater social impact aligned to their vision and mission.
 Drawing on over 15 years’ of consulting experience, combined with a deep passion for social change, Tharani has partnered with many organisations (including, disability, homelessness, and community services providers) on their transformation journeys.
 Her areas of experience include – strategy, growth, operating model design, operational excellence, and governance.
 She is passionate about bringing the latest trends in strategy, technology and innovation from adjacent industries and globally to support her clients to be ‘future fit’.
 Tharani is a Director of UNICEF Australia and the Deloitte Foundation, an Ambassador for Good Return, a judge for the Good Design Australia Awards and a passionate advocate for greater corporate and social sector collaboration.

-Les is a Director in Deloitte Australia’s Social Impact Consulting Practice, a dedicated practice supporting social sector organisations, government agencies and businesses to deliver greater social impact.
+Les is a Principal in Deloitte Australia’s Social Impact Consulting Practice, a dedicated practice supporting social sector organisations, government agencies and businesses to deliver greater social impact.
 Les has over 30 years’ experience advising NGOs, government and business.
 His specialties include strategy, organisational performance, social innovation, service design, social impact investing, public service reform and social impact measurement.
 Les supports organisations to jointly achieve social impact, operational excellence and commercial sustainability.
 He works across disability, ageing, family and children, homelessness, justice, regional/remote and Indigenous communities.
 Les has an MBA from Aston Business School and has held senior research positions at UNSW’s Centre for Social Impact, University College London and Johns Hopkins University.
 Les is a board member of the NSW Centre for Volunteering and a founding member of the Social Impact Measurement Network of Australia.

 Amanda is a Consultant in the Social Impact Consulting and Operations Transformation practice.
 She has experience in strategic project delivery, data driven consulting, process improvement, implementation planning and business case analysis and has worked with social sector, aged care, government and community-based organisations.
 She holds a Bachelor of Commerce in Economics and a Bachelor of Arts in Politics from the University of Otago.